 If You Own Real Estate, the Following Is Required:

 - Proof of the mortgage payoff – meaning, the amount of money you would have to pay the mortgage company to pay off your mortgage in full.
 This is required for each mortgage on your home or any other real estate that you own.

 - Proof of the value of all real estate that you own.
 This includes time shares, vacant land, and condos.
-The Court will require what is called a market analysis or an appraisal.
-These normally cost $100.00 as a minimum, and possibly as much as $300.00, depending on how detailed the appraisal is.
-For Cumberland County clients, we normally recommend John Randanella for appraisals.
+The Court will require what is called a comparative market analysis or an appraisal.
+These normally cost $100.00.
+You might be able to get one for less.
+For Cumberland County clients, we normally recommend John Randanella for appraisals because he has excellent credentials.
 He charges $100.
-His phone number is 825-9517.
+If you want to use him, his phone number is 825-9517.
 If you get a recording, leave a detailed message and he will get back to you promptly.
-Proof of the value of all of your property by way of market analysis or appraisal is required before your bankruptcy can be filed with the Court.
+Proof of the value of all of your property by way of a comparative market analysis is required before your bankruptcy can be filed with the Court.

 - We need a copy of the deed for every property that you own.